Construction of perfect tensors using biunimodular vectors

 \section{Abstract}

 Dual unitary gates are highly non-local two-qudit unitary gates that have been studied extensively in quantum many-body physics and quantum information in the recent past.
-A special subset of dual unitary gates consists of rank-four perfect tensors, which are equivalent to highly entangled multipartite pure states called absolutely maximally entangled (AME) states.
+A special class of dual unitary gates consists of rank-four perfect tensors that are equivalent to highly entangled multipartite pure states called absolutely maximally entangled (AME) states.
 In this work, numerical and analytical constructions of dual unitary gates and perfect tensors that are diagonal in a special maximally entangled basis are presented.
 The main ingredient in our construction is a phase-valued (unimodular) two-dimensional array whose discrete Fourier transform is also unimodular.
 We obtain perfect tensors for several local Hilbert space dimensions, particularly, in dimension six.
-A perfect tensor in local dimension six is equivalent to an AME state of four qudits, denoted as AME(4, 6), and such a state cannot be constructed from existing constructions of AME states based on error-correcting codes and graph states.
-The existence of AME(4, 6) states featured in well-known open problem lists in quantum information, and was settled positively in {\em Phys.
-Rev. Lett.} {\bf 128} 080507 (2022).
-We provide an explicit construction of perfect tensors in local dimension six that can be written in terms of controlled unitary gates in the computational basis, making them amenable for quantum circuit implementations.
+A perfect tensor in local dimension six is equivalent to an AME state of four qudits, denoted as AME(4,6).
+Such a state cannot be constructed from existing constructions of AME states based on error-correcting codes and graph states. {\blu An explicit construction of AME(4,6) states is provided in this work using two-qudit controlled and single-qudit gates making it feasible to generate such states experimentally}.